 As always, moderation is key.
 If you restrict yourself to eating the right portions of a fresh, pasture-raised turkey, there are no known side effects as such.
 But eating a processed turkey frequently is said to possibly contribute to heart disease, hypertension, raised cholesterol levels, and more.

 You can certainly enjoy both chicken and turkey by eating the right portions and alternating them.
 We would suggest you to avoid beef mainly due to its fat content and the probable health risks; reserve it only for certain occasions.

-Even when eating turkey or chicken, make sure you eat fresh meat and not the processed one.
+Even when eating turkey or chicken, make sure you eat fresh meat and not the processed type.
 You can combine them with some vegetables and whole grains to get your daily dose of the required nutrients.
 With chicken and turkey, you do get a complete dose of proteins.

-For a change on certain days, substitute these birds with eggs, fish, or nuts.
+For a change on certain days, substitute these birds for eggs, fish, or nuts.
 As long as you spread your intake evenly through the day and eat in moderation, you will get the required health benefits.